Getting a PGP Key is easy, but sharing it with others can be a hassle.

 DNS

-If you plan on using the advanced setup, you need to create a subdomain called openpgpkey and have the web server server the keys from there.
+If you plan on using the advanced setup, you need to create a subdomain called openpgpkey and have the web server serve the keys from there.
 Incase you use the Direct method, you need to make sure the openpgpkey subdomain does not respond.
 For example when you use wildcard DNS records, make sure that the openpgpkey subdomain is not subject to the wildcarding.
 This can be done by inserting an empty TXT RR for this sub-domain, which will prevent the wildcard DNS records from influencing the openpgp DNS record, as the Advanced method is tried first before falling back to the Direct method.

 Uploading the key

 The key needs to be uploaded to the web server at the location of the hash appropriate for the chosen setup.
-It should to be served as application/octet-stream and allow acces from anywhere using the Access-Control-Allow-Origin: * header.
+It should be served as application/octet-stream and allow acces from anywhere using the Access-Control-Allow-Origin: * header.

 Example configurations for nginx could look like this: